Residence permit - civil servants

 • Fully completed application form

-• Valid passport or passport substitute
+• Valid passport or passport replacement

 • Valid visa for entry